mikecx/pfcs/README.md

 # Patient Feedback Collection System (PFCS)
-This repository contains a Patient Feedback Collection System (PFCS) built with Ruby on Rails, React, and Tailwind CSS.
+This repository contains a Patient Feedback Collection System (PFCS) built with Ruby on Rails.
 The system allows healthcare providers to collect feedback from patients through a web interface.

 ## Versions
 - Ruby: 3.2.2